SugamSagar-DS458/OIBSIP/DataScience-Task2-UnemploymentInIndia/README.md

 .
 ├── Task2.ipynb    # Main analysis notebook
 ├── README.md      # Project documentation
-└── assets/        # Screenshots, GIFs, and demo media used in this README
+└── assets/        # Screenshots, and demo video used in this README
 ```

 ## Findings